TeriBox404/cube-tanks/README.md

 # cube tanks
 Cube tanks is a small local multyplayer game I am making.

-!!!YOU HAVE TO HAVE NODE.JS INSTALED!!! https://nodejs.org/en
+!!!YOU HAVE TO HAVE NODE.JS INSTALLED!!! https://nodejs.org/en

 To play you nead to extract the cube tanks.zip.
 Then you oppen the RUN.bat.